AndrewSpangler/WTFScript/README.md

 - Extensible - works with any languge by supplying your own 'core'
 - Write documents once and render it to multiple formats with ease
 - Comes with cores for Markdown, HTML, and Bootstrap (WIP)
-- An simple, self-hosted HTML previewer is available with previewer.py
+- A simple, self-hosted HTML previewer available called previewer.py
-- The previewer is, of course, written in WTFScript.
+- The previewer is, of course, written in WTFScript (using the Bootstrap core).
-- A docker file / compose file are available run the viewer.
+- A docker file / compose file are included to run the viewer.

 ## Examples
 - Render a heading: